Laendrun/personal_api/README.md

 The next project I want to build is a Telegram Bot. \[DONE\]

 Maybe a Discord Bot connected to my API ? \[In Progress\]

+## Feedbacks

+I maybe forgot to remove some config infos, if you see some (secrets, urls, etc).

+It'll be great if you tell me, I know, git history will make them visible even if I remove them.

+But when I'll have removed everything, I'll create a new repo so there won't be any way to find them.